-In 2020 admission to the Langley haunted house costs $12 for adults and older youth, and $6 for children ages 6 to 13.
-Kids ages 5 and under are free.
+In 2020 admission to the Langley haunted house cost $12 for adults and older youth, and $6 for children ages 6 to 13.
+Kids ages 5 and under were free.

 In addition to the admission charge, donations of non-perishable food items for the Langley Food Bank are greatly appreciated.
 Also, a percentage of ticket sale profits are donated to JRFM’s Basics for Babies.

-Brinkworth Dungeon is different in 2020 due to COVID-19.
-The creators of the attraction are serious about keeping people safe and taking necessary precautions.
-For example, this year, everyone needs to wear a mask.
+Brinkworth Dungeon was different in 2020 due to COVID-19.
+The creators of the attraction were serious about keeping people safe and taking necessary precautions.
+For example, this year, everyone needed to wear a mask.
 No exceptions.

-Also this year, because of the coronavirus, there is a different system in place for lining up after purchasing tickets.
-Attendees will likely get to wait their turn (while physically distanced) outdoors in the area that’s normally the cemetery.
-Also in 2020, a maximum of 50 will be permitted on site at any given time (although the number most days will likely be far fewer).
+Also, because of the coronavirus, there was a different system in place for lining up after purchasing tickets.
+Attendees got to wait their turn (while physically distanced) outdoors in the area that would normally be the cemetery.
+Also in 2020, a maximum of 50 were permitted on site at any given time (although the number most days was usually far fewer).

-Also in 2020, as another precautionary measure, the organizers plan to collect people’s contact details, just in case.
-Also, as mentioned above, everyone is required to wear a face mask.
+Also in 2020, as another precautionary measure, the organizers collected people’s contact details, just in case, for contact tracing purposes.
+Also, as mentioned above, everyone was required to wear a face mask.

-New features planned for the attraction in 2020 include a large two-story living room scene from Tales from the Crypt displaying Elvira as the featured host on her new custom hand-crafted antique couch.
-There will also be a grand staircase with a ghost in the attic, a 160-year-old chandelier, and a couple of oil paintings from a real haunted mansion.
+New features for the attraction in 2020 included a large living room scene from Tales from the Crypt displaying Elvira as the featured host on her new custom hand-crafted antique couch.
+Elvira wasn’t new, but the room and couch were.
+There was also a 160-year-old chandelier and a couple of oil paintings from a real haunted mansion.